What is 5g?

-Commercial 5G networks are starting to go live across the world.
+Commercial 5G networks are live across the world.
 Ericsson has been a key player in making this happen since the very start – setting the requirements, driving the standardization, developing our portfolio and building the eco-system.
 This new communication technology brings new capabilities that will create opportunities for people, businesses and society.
 So what is 5G and what will it mean for you?

 The world’s connectivity needs are changing.
 Global mobile data traffic is expected to multiply by 5 before the end of 2024.
 Particularly in dense urban areas, the current 4G networks simply won’t be able to keep up.

 That’s where a new G comes into play.
 With 5G commercial networks being switched on, the first use cases are enhanced mobile broadband, which will bring better experiences for smartphone users, and fixed wireless access, providing fiber speeds without fiber to homes.
 5G smartphones will be available in beginning of 2019.